 Total walking time: around 3,5 hours + sightseeing time (4-5 hours with extra option).

 After breakfast you begin your walk to San Gimignano, directly from the agriturismo.
 First make your way up along the ridge to the small hamlets of Ciuciano and San Donato, passing along several old ‘pievi’ (countryside churches) and villa’s and often with wonderful views of the skyline of San Gimignano.
 This town – sometimes referred to as having the only “skyscrapers” in Tuscany – is an absolute must, a wonderful medieval city with picturesque vineyards, olive and cypress groves on either side.
 You have time to explore this small romantic old town with towers that remain from medieval times.
 The town once had 52 of these towers (there are now less than a dozen).
 Wealthy, prominent families would use the height of these towers to distinguish themselves, and the towers also served to alert the inhabitants of this walled town of approaching friends and foes.
 Do make a nice stroll along its impressive medieval town walls.
 In the town itself there are numerous places to enjoy lunch.
-Then you follow the Via Francigena back to your agriturismo: first to the convent of Monte Oliveto, located on a wide ridge, then down to a small stream, which you have to cross, before you climb back up to your agriturismo.
+Then walk back to your agriturismo along a beatiful route through the rolling vineyards.
+In alternative you can also follow the Via Francigena back: first to the convent of Monte Oliveto, located on a wide ridge, then down to a small stream, which you have to cross, before you climb back up to your agriturismo.
 At night you have another good meal at the agriturismo.

 Total walking time: around 4 – 5 hours (+ circa 1 h. in San Gimignano – various options).